 o Logical consistency checks among two or more data elements; and

-o
+o Distributional checks for reasonableness.

 Each element in the MSIS files includes an associated error tolerance.
 Tolerances vary from element to element and can be as low as 0.1 percent.
 Lists of error tolerances are presented in the "Tape Specifications and Data Dictionary."

 MSIS tape files are considered acceptable only if every data element in the file has an error rate that is below its tolerance.
+HCFA will notify you of all validation problems after processing the tapes.
 If you have received notice of validation problems, you have an additional 30 work days from the date of that notification to correct and resubmit the tape(s).
 As with other MSIS submission deadlines, HCFA exercises flexibility when unusual circumstances arise.
-However, all deadline changes require prior approval from
+However, all deadline changes require prior approval from HCFA central office.

 NEXT PAGE IS 2-153